- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Light therapy treatments don’t require any downtime to recover, and there are few side effects or adverse events associated with them.

 Different types of acne respond to different forms of light therapy and laser treatments.
 Light therapy and nonablative laser therapy both utilize forms of light to treat acne.
-Neither type of treatment requires downtime for recovery, and you can resume your usual activities immediately.
+Neither type of treatment requires downtime, and you can resume your usual activities immediately.

 Does Light Therapy Work for Acne?